apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 It is always good to break features into smaller sub-features with encapsulated logic to reduce the complexity.
-Try to think of it as applying Single Responsibility Principle.
+Try to think of it as applying The Single Responsibility Principle.
 One feature does only one thing and it’s entire logic is isolated in it’s directory.
 As you applications grows and you add more and more features, it really pays of to structure your code using these rules.
 Somebody that will come to work on a project after you will really thank you ;]